cyanoei/duke-team/docs/ppp.md

 _**Figure 6.5.2**: Sequence diagram showing the minimum quantity check_

 When any quantity-modifying Commands are made, the Quantity Manager is invoked by the Command to determine if the available quantity is now below minimum.
 An additional message is printed to the CLI if the total available quantity is now lower than the minimum required quantity.

  _\[Sections 6.5.2 List of Insufficient Stock and 6.5.3 Shopping List are omitted for brevity.
-They detail features that check stock quantity in order to display customised lists to the user.\]_
+They detail features that check Stock quantity in order to display customised lists to the user.\]_

 #### 6.5.4 Design Considerations